AlishaZahid/AlishaZahid/README.md

 - 👀 I’m interested in exploring unique things
 - 🌱 I’m currently learning Android Application Development
 - 💞️ I’m looking to collaborate on a unique idea
-- 📫 How to reach me vi email (alishazahid057@gmail.com)
+- 📫 How to reach me via email (alishazahid057@gmail.com)

 <!---
 AlishaZahid/AlishaZahid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.